2 Million Dollar Term Life Insurance | A Comprehensive Guide

 • Dependents: If you have multiple dependents, such as young children or aging parents, a high death benefit can support their financial needs.

-• Estate Planning: For those with substantial assets, life insurance can help cover estate taxes, ensuring heirs receive their inheritance without selling assets.
+• Estate Planning: For individuals with substantial assets, life insurance can help cover estate taxes, ensuring that heirs receive their inheritance without having to sell assets.

 To determine if $2 million is the right amount, assess your financial situation.
 Online calculators can help estimate your coverage needs based on income, debts, and family obligations.